Application and service principal objects in Azure Active Directory

 - A service principal object

 An Azure AD application is defined by its one and only application object, which resides in the Azure AD tenant where the application was registered, known as the application's "home" tenant.
 The Microsoft Graph Application entity defines the schema for an application object's properties.

 To access resources that are secured by an Azure AD tenant, the entity that requires access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal).

 The security principal defines the access policy and permissions for the user/application in the Azure AD tenant.
 This enables core features such as authentication of the user/application during sign-in, and authorization during resource access.

 When an application is given permission to access resources in a tenant (upon registration or consent), a service principal object is created.
-The Azure AD Graph ServicePrincipal entity defines the schema for a service principal object's properties.
+The Microsoft Graph ServicePrincipal entity defines the schema for a service principal object's properties.

 Application and service principal relationship